sdgluck/i18n-squish/README.md

          └─ en.json
          └─ fr.json

 The structure of a compiled file (its properties) follows the structure of its constiuent language files in the filesystem.
-So the compiled files will look like:
+So the compiled file `en.json` will look like:

     {
-        "branding": { *contents of branding.json* },
+        "branding": { *contents of branding/en.json* },
-        "routes": { *contents of routes.json* }
+        "routes": { *contents of routes/en.json* }
     }

 Using `express: {ExpressApp}` and default `endpoint: '/api/lang'` options will mean retrieving the `en.json` file is as simple as sending a GET request to `/api/lang?lang=json`.
 This operation is performed automatically by angular-translate-loader-url when using `$translateProvider.useUrlLoader('/api/lang')`.